LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 7.36.0
+*Released*: 13 May 2026
+- Update heading tags in various page elements for better accessibility
+- Add sr-only text for Selection checkbox table header
+- Update a few more colors for better contrast

 ### version 7.35.2
 *Released*: 12 May 2026
 - Package updates